HomeReviewsAmazon Q Developer

 Prompt: "Design a DynamoDB table for an e-commerce app with products, user reviews, and sorting by created date."

-Amazon Q correctly suggested:
+Amazon Q Recommendation:

 • Primary key: ProductID (partition) + ReviewID (sort)